 When cooking a rack of ribs, you want it limited to the actual bone section of the ribs.
 Well above the ribs (or below if you're looking at the pig) is a section of meat filled with cartilage, little bones (the chine bone), and connective tissue.
 You can identify this area with one basic rule: bones don't bend.
 If you try to fold the ribs in half lengthwise like a tall book, you will get a good idea where these sections meet.
 You can also find it by looking for a long line of fat that runs lengthwise along the rack.
 This doesn't always help because you can't always find it.

 The biggest problem with this step is that the point of separation between these sections is not a straight line, but if you stick to the rule (bones don't bend) you will have no trouble locating and cutting away this rib tip section.
 Now, you have a rack of just ribs.Continue to 7 of 7 below.

 07 of 07

-If you look at the picture below (or at your newly trimmed rack of spare ribs), there are three pieces of meat.
+Your newly trimmed rack of spare ribs is now three pieces of meat.
 You are likely planning to smoke or grill the ribs.
 As for the other pieces, these are great morsels of meat that you can use in other dishes (on some racks this is actually a lot of meat).
-Prepare these rib tips and serve them as appetizers.
-Personally, I grill them relatively fast, cut them into bite-sized pieces apply sauce and serve before the actually rack comes off the smoker.
+Prepare the rib tips and serve them as appetizers.
+You can also grill them relatively fast, cut them into bite-sized pieces, apply barbecue sauce, and serve before the actual rack comes off the smoker.